yulinlina/ROS/README.md

 the code about tos running on linux
 all the notes are available at https://www.yuque.com/yulinlin-rf5a0/qfbvb9
 ## Introdution
 ROS (Robot Operating System) is rapidly becoming a de facto standard in robot programming.
 Using the turtlesim simulator, this course will provide a hands-on introduction to programming robots with ROS with an emphasis on middleware concepts and ROS architecture.
-The topics to be covered include：basic ROS concepts, controlling a robot with ROS, communication and coordination between multiple robots, ROS programming with Python.
+The topics to be covered include： basic ROS concepts
+controlling a robot with ROS
+communication and coordination between multiple robots
+ROS programming with Python.
 The assessment is based on a Python implementation of leader-follower formation control of multi robots.
 ## Contents
 1. Introduction to ROS
 * a.An overview of ROS